platima/loom-video-downloader-unlocked/README.md

 The "scripting" permission allows the extension to execute scripts on Loom pages to detect video elements and facilitate the download functionality.

 ### offscreen justification
-The "offscreen" permission is used to process video files in the background, ensuring that downloads can be completed smoothly without interrupting the user’s browsing experience.
+The "offscreen" permission is used to process video files in the background, ensuring that downloads can be completed smoothly without interrupting the user's browsing experience.

 ### cookies justification
 The "cookies" permission may be required to access authentication cookies for Loom, ensuring the extension can download videos that may require the user to be logged in.